Maschinr/JSON-C/README.md

         //Successfully retrieved value
         printf("float is: %f\n", test2);
     }
-    //Get "float" as int Note: Automatic conversation of types works for many values, look in the table further down to see which are possible if(json_object_get_int(object, "float", &test) == 0) {
+    //Get "float" as int Note: Automatic conversion of types works for many values, look in the table further down to see which are possible if(json_object_get_int(object, "float", &test) == 0) {
         //Successfully retrieved value
         printf("float as integer is: %i\n", test);